mnot/I-D/binary-structured-headers/draft.md

 }
 ~~~

-The payload is the raw octets of the byte sequence.
+The payload is is Length octets long, containing the raw octets of the byte sequence.

 ### Booleans